Gigores/BetterSTD/README.md

 python buildScript build
 ```

-The `libbtrstd.a` file will be available inside of `build/` directory.
+The resulting `libbtrstd.a` static library will be placed inside the `build/` directory.

 ## Current and planned